bosdata/bosdata/README.md

 - 👋 Hi, I’m @Brian Sifuna Obware.
-- 👀 I’m interested in frontend web development.
+- 👀 I’m interested in datascience.
 - 💞️ I’m looking to collaborate on working with you.
 - 📫 How to reach me Eamil:briansifunaobware2@gmail.com / Tel: +2547 41456178